 - They hold at least a bachelor degree from an institution accredited by a U.S. regional accrediting agency

-All potential doctoral students will be interviewed by the program director and potential advisor.
-Interviews will discuss the potential dissertation topic and determine the applicants fit within faculty research.
+All potential doctoral students will be interviewed by members of the admissions committee.
+Interviews will discuss the applicant's understanding of translational science, broad topical areas of interest as a potential dissertation focus, and the applicants fit within faculty research.
 Interviews are granted on an invitation-only basis.